valencik/mastersAPSC/documents/thesis/thesis.md

 %- Result Analysis
 Search queries are remembered and presented in the 'Combine View' tab.
-You can combine the results of recent queries with boolean logic.
+Users can combine the results of recent queries with boolean logic.
 Analysis is offered on the search queries which displays how many nuclides, authors, journals, and publication years the query involved.

 ## Proposed Improvements
 The primary function of the developed application is increasing accessibility to exploration of the Nuclear Science References data.
 This includes the authors documented, the entries recorded and keyworded, their links, and all available metadata for the nearly 120 years.
 The application makes use of a web interface to aid in increasing accessibility.
-All one needs in order to use the application is a modern web browser.
+All that is required to use the application is a modern web browser.
-Interactive visualizations are used to encourage exploring the data.
+Interactive visualizations are used to encourage exploration of the data.
 Additionally, the new database structure that is developed in this work enables searches that were previously cumbersome or impossible.

 ### The Web Application
 The web application presents a single search interface as shown in Figure @fig:webapp-search.
 This interface can take queries with a specified command, or one can be inferred.
-If the user inputs a string that matches an author name than the application retrieves a profile page for that author.
+If the user inputs a string that matches an author name, the application retrieves a profile page for that author.
 An example profile page for input "R.A.E.Austin" is shown in Figure @fig:author-profile.
-The author profiles combine information discussed in Section [Data Summarization](#data-summarization) and Section [Cluster Analysis](#cluster-analysis) .
+The author profiles combine information discussed in [Data Summarization](#data-summarization) and [Cluster Analysis](#cluster-analysis) .

-If the user inputs a year or year range such as `1989` or `1970-1979` than a summary of the data for those years is shown.
+If the user inputs a year or year range such as `1989` or `1970-1979` a summary of the data for those years is shown.
-This summary uses information and visualizations discussed in Section [Data Summarization](#data-summarization).
+This summary uses information and visualizations discussed in [Data Summarization](#data-summarization).

 ![The search interface of the new web app](images/webapp-search.png) {#fig:webapp-search}